yaseryacoob/GAN-Scanner/README.md

 The following detection accuracy reflects open-world performance of GAN-Scanner.
 Note that for StyleGAN3 we provide 4 different test results that correspond to two configurations provided by Nvidia, config-r and config-t.
 For each we provide a no-compression performance as well as an unknown rescaled and compressed data that simulates real-world and/or adversarial attacks.

 Two accuracies are reported, **Accuracy-F** and **Accuracy-P** .
 The former is for a Full-face classifier, and the latter is for Partial (or boundary) face classifier.
-The results suggest that the Partial Face classifer is preferrable for overall performance.
+The results suggest that the Partial Face classifer is preferrable for overall performance if we prioritize GAN image detection, while the Full face classifier is better at reducing force alarms.

 | DATASET  | Type  | Data Size | Detection Accuracy-F| Detection Accuracy-P | Notes |